Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 The container app can become a configuration app by using some form of interprocess communication.
 The app is a process and the extension is a separate process, so their code doesn't speak to each other directly, and in fact, there is no reason to assume they will both be an active process simultaneously – the user can effectively choose to load one process, the other, both, or none.
 The WWDC video states that the extension is run by a different user role account than the user's account, for security.
 They are genuinely separate.

-Now, what I really wanted to show you was how to share an App Group `UserDefaults` between the container app and the extension, and then use `CFNotification` to message between them.
+What I really wanted to show you was how to share an App Group `UserDefaults` between the container app and the extension, and then use `CFNotification` to message between them.
 This covers many cases and it also encourages an uncoupled communication design.

 The docs indicate that using `UserDefaults` invoked with `suiteNamed:` in a shared App Group container is supported, and we have an App Group, and I have seen it work in some OS versions.
 But, after a bit of time examining my results with those `UserDefaults` across different betas and current OS versions, I have the feeling that how it's "supposed" to work is in flux right now, and I suspect I'd be sharing code with a very short expiration date.